Martchus/cpp-utilities/doc/buildvariables.md

 * `META_CXX_STANDARD=11/14/..`: specifies the C++ version, default is 14
 * `META_NO_TIDY`: disables availability of enabling formatting via `CLANG_FORMAT_ENABLED` for this project
+* `META_NO_INSTALL_TARGETS`: the project is not meant to be installed, eg. private test helper; prevents creation of install targets

 ### Files
 * `HEADER_FILES`/`SRC_FILES`: specifies C++ header/source files